segunfrancis/NASA-Pictures-App/README.md

 ### Data Module

-The Data layer is our access point to external data layers and is used to fetch data from multiple sources (examples are cache and network in our case).
+The Data layer is our access point to external data layers and is used to fetch data from multiple sources (examples are cache and network).
 In this case, it gets data from the local source only.
 It contains an implementation of the Repository.

 ### Local Module

-The local layer contains the business logic that converts the input stream to a list of data that we can use.
-I was not able to parse the json file from this module because the `context` was returning `null` when I tried to access it from this layer.
-As a result, I parsed the json to an `InputStream` from the app module and sent the data to the local module where it was converted to a list.
+The local layer contains the business logic that converts the JSON to a list of data that we can use.
+It contains Room database implementation for storing of pictures that has been added to bookmark.
+There is also a preference helper class that manages the entire shared preference of this application.

 ## Screens